 Following Retainer Instructions Ensures Successful Treatment

 A retainer is an orthodontic appliance that is typically worn immediately following treatment.
-Retainers come in various styles, and are used to keep your teeth from moving back into their old positions.
+Retainers come in various styles and are used to keep your teeth from moving back into their old positions.
 While some retainers are permanently bonded into place, others are removable.
 The most common type of retainer is the Hawley appliance.
-It consists of wires and clasps that are attached to a plastic portion which fits snugly into the roof of your mouth.
+It consists of wires and clasps that are attached to a plastic portion that fits snugly into the roof of your mouth.
 An Essix retainer is a clear plastic tray that fully seats over your teeth.
 All types of retainers are effective.
 Dr. Knight will determine which type of retainer is the best choice for you.

 How to Properly Care for Your Retainer

 Taking proper care of your retainer helps ensure you are maintaining your dental and overall health.
 Here are a few tips and pointers to help you keep that new smile looking good:

 - Wear your retainers full time: Until you have received specific further instructions from Dr. Knight or a team member, wear your retainers full time, with the exception of eating, brushing, and flossing.
 Please do not wear them while playing contact sports.

 - Bring your retainers to your follow-up visits: Your orthodontic appointments will be less frequent now that your treatment is complete.
 However, we will still see you occasionally to make sure your retainer is fitting properly.
 Please remember to bring it to your checkups with you.